RalphHightower/blog/_posts/2024-10-03-EatMorKittens.md

 [^11]: With apologies to [Chick-fil-A®](https://www.chick-fil-a.com) and their advertising using cows spray painting graffiti, *"Eat Mor Chikin"*
 [^12]: [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/) wrote a book called Hillbilly Eligy, so I'd give J.D. the nickname of "John Boy" from the TV series, The Waltons.
 [^13]: [Sen. Scott refuses to say he will accept 2024 election results, says Tru...](https://youtube.com/watch?v=DdeuagPSVQc&).
 Meet The Press.
-May 5, 2024 L
+May 5, 2024